FANTASTIC TALES!

 We married not too long after that time.
 Y2K came and went.
 Sadly it did not bring about the fall of civilization as we so hoped, but that’s ok, surely it would happen on the winter solstice of 2012!
 Right?

 In August of 2000, Loralei, assisted only by myself and a few long distance calls to a trusted midwife in Virginia, bravely gave birth to our son, Jevah, in a little hut in the jungle of Kalapana.
 Thus began some of the most precious times of my life.
+There is so much I could tell – about those times in Hawaii, about my family, but I will save all that for another time.
+Suffice to say for now, those first three years of my son’s life were darn near perfect.

 We travelled around a bit here and there.
 Even went to Mexico for a short period before returning to the Big Island and settling into Wood Valley for a year and half, where I built a brick oven and started selling organic wood-fired sourdough at the farmers markets, before buying land and building our own house in the small mountaintop town of Volcano.